Quarter stick

 A quarter stick, colloquially known as the M-1000, is a large firecracker that falls within a range of dimensions roughly between 1"×21/2" and 3/4"×6".
 These salutes typically carry 25grams of flash powder but in rare occasions have been measured and can contain upward to 30grams.
 Like the others, a piece of visco fuse 2to 4 inches protrudes from the end or side.

-The term quarter stick is based on a quarter-stick of dynamite, which it somewhat resembles.
-However, quarter stick firecrackers do not contain nitroglycerin as dynamite does, and have far less explosive power.
+The term quarter stick is based on the firecracker's resemblance to a quarter-stick of dynamite.
+However, unlike dynamite, quarter stick firecrackers do not contain nitroglycerin, and have far less explosive power.

-In the United States, quarter sticks and similar large firecrackers are illegal to manufacture or possess without an ATF High Explosives Manufacturing License.
-However, it is legal to make and possess these for personal use.
+In the United States, quarter sticks and similar large firecrackers are illegal to manufacture for sale, distribution, or for business use without a High Explosives Manufacturing License issued by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).
+However, they are legal to make and possess for personal use.